Name:

 Segment:2 Anatomy.

-and the most fixed part of the small intestine.
+The duodenum is approximately 25cm in length, and the most fixed part of the small intestine.
 It is divided into four parts.

 The superior, or first portion, starts distal to the pylorus and is intraperitoneal along the anterior half of its circumference.
 It is attached superiorly to the hepatoduodenal ligament.
 Posterior to the first portion, lies the gastroduodenal artery, the common bile duct and the portal vein.
 The descending, or second portion, lies posterior to the hepatic flexure of the colon.
 With the hepatic flexure mobilized, the second portion of the duodenum is visible.